BeeCSI-Microbiome/atlas/README.md

 7) ### Cluster Configuration
     - Please start by adding Atlas' cluster configuration steps  [Cluster Guide](https://metagenome-atlas.readthedocs.io/en/latest/usage/getting_started.html#set-up-of-cluster-execution)
     - After that you can copy the provided files from "cluster profile files" into the ~/.config/snakemake/cluster (where "cluster" = what you called your cluster profile).

+# Abricate Extension
+    - Currently the abricate "extension" requires using the additionally provided config file in "modified config files" else it will not work.
+    - Currently the abricate extension runs all databases this is intended to be changed using the config file in the future.
+    - The addition of the abricate.yaml, abricate.smk, the modified config file, and the changes to the Snakefile are all that is required to use this extension.
+So it can be easily added to a current Atlas (2.8.1) pipeline as of 2022-03-07.